 - It must comply with current statutes and court cases. - It must be reasonable; all penalties must be reasonable. - It must be clear and consistent with other policies in the library. - It must be applied without discrimination.

-The New Hampshire Library Trustees Association holds regular workshops on developing personnel and library policies; the NHLTA website (www.nhlta.org) and the NH State Library website (www.nh.gov.nhsl) have samples of policies that can be customized for use.
+The NHLTA website and the NH State Library website at www.nh.gov.nhsl have samples of policies that can be customized for use.